ITESM-FIWARE/data-encryption/README.md

    ![imagen13](https://user-images.githubusercontent.com/39604832/46701984-2e54e680-cbe7-11e8-80fc-b3d0452e90a8.png)

 #### Decryption of a local JSON file
-This process shows an example of how a user uploads a local encrypted JSON file and its corresponding key's file into the service, decrypt it and sees the decrypted JSON file through the postman/insomnia interface.
+This process shows an example of how a user uploads a local encrypted JSON file and its corresponding key's file into the service, decrypt it, and sees the decrypted JSON file through the postman/insomnia interface.
 To download the decrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension or download it directly from the postman/insomnia interface.
 This service does not send the decrypted JSON file to an Orion Context Broker URL; the service that allows this is explained below.
 ```
 Input:
 	1 and 5